malaquiasdev/eslint-config-serverless/README.md

 #### An ESLint [Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs) created on top of [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)

+> **Note**: I wrote a text to explain the rules applied by this project in Portuguese.
+[Meu Controle De Qualidade Para Projetos Serverless Com Node.js](https://malaquias.dev/2019/Meu-controle-de-qualidade-para-projetos-serverless-com-Node.js/)

 ## Install

 This module is for advanced users.
 You probably want to use [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) instead :)